couchbase-examples/couchbase-tutorials/tutorial/markdown/python/bedrock-serverless-pdf-chat/bedrock-serverless-pdf-chat.md

 #### E. Get Embeddings for Text

 Lambda calls AWS Bedrock service to get embedding of a particular text.
 Bedrock returns the result to Lambda.
-Here Langchain is used to generate embedding
+Here LangChain is used to generate embedding.

 #### F. Send Embeddings To Couchbase

 Lambda uses Couchbase Python SDK to update the corresponding Couchbase Document.
 Embedding is added to the Document.
-Here Langchain's CouchbaseVectorStore is used to abstract multiple methods.
+Here LangChain's `CouchbaseVectorStore` is used to abstract multiple methods.

 ### Chat with PDF Flow